allfornancy/searchsum/README.md

 - **Retriever**: Uses e5-base-v2 model for document retrieval
 - **Summarizer**: Integrates SFT-trained summarization model
 - **Deployment**: For separate machines/GPUs, adjust `CUDA_VISIBLE_DEVICES` and URL accordingly
+- **Memory Management**: When co-locating services with training, we set `gpu_memory_utilization=0.8` for the policy to leave ~20% headroom for the services on the same GPUs

 ### API Endpoints